Together-Java/ModernJava/src/instance_methods/invoke_other_methods.md

-# this
+# Invoke Other Methods

-Within an instance method, you have access to a magic variable called `this`.

-`this` is a variable that contains the current instance of the class.

-You can use `this` to access fields or invoke any method.
+Inside of an instance method you can invoke other instance methods on the same class by writing their name and providing any needed arguments.

 ```java
 class Elmo {